learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 }
 ```

-We could then rewrite our `caption` getter to use `fullname` pseudo-property
+We could then rewrite our `caption` getter to use the `fullname` pseudo-property
 rather than the actual properties of `Author`:

 ```js